Check in, Cash out

 We support older people to increase their awareness of the financial support available to them:

 1) Our helpline advisers can perform free entitlement checks and help people to claim if they are missing out.
-The helpline is free to call and lines are open from Monday to Friday, 9am-5pm.
+It is free to call and lines are open from Monday to Friday, 9am-5pm.
 Call us today on 0800 12 44 222.

 2) Our free guides provide information and advice on financial matters and benefits.

-Age Scotland also offers free basic training sessions covering the most relevant social security payments for older people over the State Pension age.
-Book your place at one of our two-hour sessions by visiting our Training page.
+3) Sign up to our free training covering social security for older people over State Pension age.
+Book your place at one of our two-hour sessions today.

 Age Scotland's information guides